glizzan/kybern/README.md

 1. Run existing migrations: `python manage.py migrate`
 1. Start the server: `python manage.py runserver`

 You should now be able to view the site.

+### Email & Registering Users

 You will need to register on the site and then log in before you can use most of the functionality.
 Registration involves an email confirmation step, so before registering on the site you will need to set up a local email server.
 To do this, open a separate terminal window and type:

 `python -m smtpd -n -c DebuggingServer localhost:1025`

 Now when you register on the site, an email will be sent to the local server, and will be viewable in that separate tab.
 Go ahead and register via the browser, using an access code from `accounts/forms.py`.

 The email sent to the local server should include an activation link.
 Cut and paste this activation link into your browser to active your user.
 You should see a response in the browser telling you that you are know able to log in - go ahead and do so.
 You should be all set!

 ### Working with Javascript

 By default, our Javascript is saved as staticfiles and loaded using the static template utility.
 When making changes to the Javascript, you'll want to re-build the files with the command `npm run build`.
 You'll then need to collect the new files with `python manage.py collectstatic`.

 This can be tedious when working intensively with the Javascript files, so there's another option: webpack_loader.
 To switch from staticfiles to webpack_loader, go to `settings.py` and change the variable LOAD_JS_WITH_WEBPACK to true.
 This will temporarily break the site as we need our Javascript files served from somewhere.
 Open up a new terminal window, cd into the frontend directory, and type `npm run serve` to serve the files.
 The site should work again, and should automatically update when you change or add Vue components, routes, etc.

+### Tests

+There are two main test suites in Kybern.

+To run the Python-based integration tests, use the standard Django test command, `python manage.py test`.
+This suite takes a lot of time to run so there are a few utilities.
+At the top of the main `tests.py` file is a place for you to indicate whether a class of tests should be skipped.
+You can also use the `run_headless` option in `settings.py` to quickly toggle between running headlessly or not (when tests are run headless, no browser is actually opened on your desktop).

+There are also a smaller number of jest tests to test our Javascript components.
+We're working on better coverage!
+These are quick and can be run with `npm run test:unit`.

+### Asynchronous Tasks

+The site uses [Django Q](https://django-q.readthedocs.io/en/latest/index.html) to handle asynchronous tasks.
+All you should need to do is start the cluster by running `python manage.py qcluster` in a separate terminal.

 ### Updating Concord and re-installing in Kybern